 Ask your broker about it just to make sure so your expectations will be guided.

 Every unit owner would qualify for a unit turnover if he or she met the requirements.
 The condo association or the developer (if the association has not been founded yet) will schedule a turnover if:

 You will receive a notice of availability of unit turnover It will be sent to you personally or by courier.
 It will be delivered to the address indicated in the CTS (contract to sell).

-Yes, you can provided you meet the criteria set forth by the developer.
+Yes, you can; provided you meet the criteria set forth by the developer.
 These criteria may vary so you better ask about them.
-Primarily, early turnover request is subject to the developer or management’s approval.
+Primarily, an early turnover request is subject to the developer or management’s approval.